 S&P® is a registered trademark of Standard & Poor's Financial Services LLC ("S&P") and Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones").

 These trademarks have been licensed for use by S&P Dow Jones Indices LLC.
 "Standard & Poor's®," "Dow Jones Industrial Average®" and "S&P®" are trademarks of S&P. These trademarks have been sublicensed for certain purposes by our affiliate, Merrill Lynch, Pierce, Fenner & Smith Incorporated.
 The INDU is a product of S&P Dow Jones Indices LLC and/or its affiliates and has been licensed for use by Merrill Lynch, Pierce, Fenner & Smith Incorporated.

 The Notes are not sponsored, endorsed, sold or promoted by S&P Dow Jones Indices LLC, Dow Jones, S&P or any of their respective affiliates (collectively, "S&P Dow Jones Indices").
 S&P Dow Jones Indices make no representation or warranty, express or implied, to the holders of the Notes or any member of the public regarding the advisability of investing in securities generally or in the Notes particularly or the ability of the INDU to track general market performance.
-S&P Dow Jones Indices' only relationship to Merrill Lynch, Pierce, Fenner & Smith Incorporated with respect to the INDU is the licensing of the INDU and certain trademarks, service marks and/or trade names of S&P Dow Jones Indices and/or tis third party licensors.
+S&P Dow Jones Indices' only relationship to Merrill Lynch, Pierce, Fenner & Smith Incorporated with respect to the INDU is the licensing of the INDU and certain trademarks, service marks and/or trade names of S&P Dow Jones Indices and/or its third party licensors.
 The INDU is determined, composed and calculated by S&P Dow Jones Indices without regard to us, Merrill Lynch, Pierce, Fenner & Smith Incorporated, or the Notes.
-S&P Dow Jones Indices have no obligation to take our needs, BAC's needs or the needs of Merrill Lynch, Pierce, Fenner & Smith Incorporated or holders of the Notes or the timing of the equation by which the Notes are to be converted into cash.
-S&P Dow Jones Indices have no obligation or calculation of the equation by which the Notes are to be converted into cash.
+S&P Dow Jones Indices have no obligation to take our needs, BAC's needs or the needs of Merrill Lynch, Pierce, Fenner & Smith Incorporated or holders of the Notes into consideration in determining, composing or calculating the INDU.
+S&P Dow Jones Indices are not responsible for and have not participated in the determination of the Prices and amount of the Notes or the timing of the issuance or sale of the Notes or in the determination or calculation of the equation by which the Notes are to be converted into cash.
 S&P Dow Jones Indices have no obligation or liability in connection with the administration, marketing or trading of the Notes.
 There is no assurance that investment products based on the INDU will accurately track index performance or provide positive investment returns.
 S&P Dow Jones Indices LLC and its subsidiaries are not investment advisors.
-Inclusion of a security or futures contract, nor is it considered to be investment advice.
-Notwithstanding the foregoing, SPDJI and its affiliates may independently issue and/or sponsor financial products which are linked to the Potes currently being issued by us, but which may be similar to and competitive with the Notes.
-In addition, SPDJI and its affiliates may trade financial products which are linked to the performance of the
+Inclusion of a security or futures contract within an index is not a recommendation by S&P Dow Jones Indices to buy, sell, or hold such security or futures contract, nor is it considered to be investment advice.
+Notwithstanding the foregoing, SPDJI and its affiliates may independ